lo5an/selinux_hurry/README.md

 # SELinux for Web Nerds in a Hurry

+# (Incomplete Draft)

-This document is for web developers who need to quickly develop a working relationship with SELinux on RHEL or CentOS without being spending the time to dive very far in to the details.
+This document is for web developers who need to quickly develop a working relationship with SELinux on RHEL or CentOS without investing the time to dive very far in to the details.
 If you have more than a few minutes to spare, I recommend that you take a look at the [resources](#resources) section for deeper, better, more expert guidance.

 ## Learning Objectives

-* Scratch the surface of the core SELinux concepts:  MAC, contexts/labels, RHEL's targeted policy
+* Scratch the surface of the core SELinux concepts:  Mndatory Access Control, contexts/labels, RHEL's `targeted` policy
-* Learn the most common cause of SELinux errors and their symptoms
+* Learn the two most common cause of SELinux errors and their symptoms
-* Learn a few some tools for identifying and fixing those common errors
+* Learn the minimal toolbox for identifying and fixing those common errors
-* Learn about Ansible features related to SELinux

 ## What is SELinux?